neandrake/phab-dev/readme.md

 ```
 5. Modify local `/etc/hosts` and add `127.0.0.1 phabricator.test`
 6. Navigate to `http://phabricator.test`
-7. Address outstanding setup issues such as configuring an Auth Provider.
-These setup issues can be ignored since this is only intended for local development:
+7. Address outstanding setup issues such as configuring an Auth Provider
+  - These setup issues can be ignored since this is only intended for local development:
     - Alternate File Domain Not Configured
     - Mailers Not Configured
 8. You will probably want to register a new account while remaining logged in as the initial admin.
 The initial admin account does not have a password.
 The only way to set a password for this admin account requires sending email, which this development environment does not have configured.
+  - Pro tip: You can lower the minimum password length by changing `account.minimum-password-length` setting.

 If you need to modify the `.env` file after the first time running `docker-compose up` you will need to re-build using `docker-compose build --no-cache`.